When Brad Thomson and his wife, Maria, decided to move to Seattle from Johannesburg, South Africa, they committed 100 percent.

 Sales has been Brad's specialty since he was on the playground.

 “I was buying and selling stuff from my mates,” he said.
 “I remember one guy getting very upset with me because he sold me his bike for 60 bucks and I sold it for 100.”
-Brad tried explaining that they simply valued the bike differently, but the friend wasn’t impressed.
+Brad tried explaining to the other kid that they simply valued the bike differently, but he wasn’t impressed.

 "I love people, that’s just the bottom line" he said.
 "I don’t think you need to be a psychologist to figure out I’m an extrovert.
 I find people fascinating.
 I absolutely adore people.
 Human development and people growing in some way is just absolutely fascinating to me.
 I get a significant happiness watching people set their goal and go and achieve it.
 Sales is an incredible tool to help people grow — not just financially."

-When Brad meets someone who’s struggling to hit their targets, then helps get them to a place where they’re not only meeting their goals but breaking through them, it gives him a a satisfaction he can’t find the words to describe.
-That’s true about everything he does, from his work with businesses to his coaching individuals as an accredited life coach, soccer coach, cricket coach — the list goes on.
+Brad get a tremendous sense of satisfaction from helping someone who’s struggling to hit their targets not only meet their goals but break through them.
+And he helps people break past their limitations in his work with businesses, in his work coaching individuals as an accredited life coach, as a soccer coach, cricket coach — the list goes on.

 After the move to Seattle, Brad immediately got to work writing a few books while he waited for his work permit to come through.
 Then he founded Brad Thomson Coaching LLC. and created a sales course for the Pacific Institute.
-And then one day, about three months ago, Brad met OneAccord founder Jeff Rogers and learned about OneAccord.
+Then one day, Brad met OneAccord founder Jeff Rogers and learned about OneAccord.

 Life on the Other Side of Business

 Brad can’t imagine doing any other kind of work, but that doesn’t mean he doesn’t have other interests.
-He’s a self-described closet chef, an avid reader who devours 40+ books in a year (generally nonfiction about people or psychology) and an outdoors enthusiast.
+He’s a self-described closet chef, an avid reader who devours nonfiction books about people or psychology, and an outdoors enthusiast.
 And then there’s music.

 “A little bit of music is good for the soul,” he said.